Coaching in anxious times

 As coaches we can choose to use our skills and knowledge in this space.
 With the event of Covid 19 coaches are being asked to fill a need to work with those on the front line and those isolated at home – there is a lot of good we can do, even if it’s just being human and listening.

-Executive Coach Valerie Stevenson is a leadership and transitions coaching specialising in building emotional resilience and well-being.
+Valerie is a leadership and transitions coaching specialising in building emotional resilience and well-being.